greglueck/nydays-geolocation/README.md

 of making a new geocoding request.
 The `--use-cache` option may be passed multiple times if you have several other annotated files.

+Each time the "annotate.py" utility runs, it compares the timeline data from the `<raw-file>` with the previously annotated data in the `<annotated-file>`.
+This checks to make sure none of the previously annotated data has changed in the new `<raw-file>`.
+If any previously annotated location is no longer present in the `<raw-file>`, the utility flags an error, and it is up to you to figure out why this occurred.
+Rarely, Google sometimes changes the latitude and longitude coordinates in the last decimal place of the `<raw-file>`, and this will cause an error because the previously annotated coordinates do not exactly match the coordinates in the new `<raw-file>`.
+This appears to be some sort of rounding problem on Google's side, and I have only observed it when Google transitioned from cloud storage of the Timeline data to local storage.
+If this happens, you can use the `--latitude-slack` and `--longitude-slack` options to correct the problem.
+These options relax the comparison of coordinates from the `<raw-file>` and `<annotated-file>`, considering the coordinates to match if they are within a certain tolerance.
+When coordinates are within the tolerance (but do not exactly match), the script removes the associated timeline entries from the annotated file and then re-annotates those entries from the raw file.
+As a result, the annotated file will contain the exact coordinates from the raw file, and subsequent runs of the "annotate.py" utility will not need the `--latitude-slack` and `--longitude-slack` options.

 ### visualize.py

 This utility creates a spreadsheet where each row is a day and the columns